Winner-Dimiri/Sales-Performance-Analysis/README.md

 		[Click here to view the SQL Query](https://github.com/Winner360/My_first_project/blob/main/Analysis1.sql#L293-L313)

 ### Visualizations
+A dashboard illustrating comparative monthly and quarterly revenue trends for 20323 and 2024 (January to August).

 ### Insights
+- **Time-based Performance**
+	- Sales and revenue exhibited a positive year-on-year growth trend, reflecting improved business performance and customer engagement.
+	- Q1 delivered the highest performance in both revenue and sales volume, indicating a strong start to the year.
+In contrast, Q3 experienced a notable decline in both metrics, signaling a potential area for further investigation.
+	- February emerged as the top-performing month in revenue and second in quantity sold in 2023.
+Its performance further improved in 2024.
+	- July was the highest in quantity sold and second in revenue in 2023 but dropped drastically in 2024, with an 84.4% decline, making it the second-lowest revenue month.
+	- March, April, and May showed the weakest performance, with April recording the lowest revenue and March the lowest sales volume.
+	- January 2024 stood out with a 300% growth rate, highlighting a strong beginning and a key opportunity for seasonal strategies.

+- **Product Performance**
+	- Shoes, hats, and shirts were the top-selling products by both revenue and quantity.
+Shoes and shirts generated 34.5% and 27.3% of total revenue, contributing 26.13% and 22.52% of total sales, respectively.
+However, Shirts experienced a gradual decline in both sales and revenue over time.
+	- Hats recorded the highest year-on-year growth with a 338% increase, demonstrating improved marketing.
+	- Socks, though the lowest-selling product, 2.65% of revenue and 6.31% of sales, showed an improvement, with a 33.3% increase in sales and a 433.3% increase in revenue between 2023 and 2024.

+- **Regional Performance**
+	- The South region emerged as the highest-performing region in both sales and revenue generation.
+	- The North and West regions recorded significant year-on-year growth across both sales and revenue, suggesting rising market potential or improved distribution efforts.
+	- The East region had the lowest performance and experienced a considerable drop in revenue, calling for targeted intervention or strategic reevaluation.

+According to the complete 2023 dataset,  Q4 saw a 4.61% decline, with a short-lived uptick in October, followed by a drop in November and December.

+  1. Overall, sales and revenue demonstrated a positive year-on-year growth trend.
+  2. The first quarter recorded the highest performance in both revenue generation and sales volume, indicating a strong start to the year.
+In contrast, the third quarter experienced a notable decline across both metrics, highlighting a potential area for further investigation.
+  3. February emerged as the top-performing month in revenue generation and ranked second in quantity sold in 2023.
+July followed as the second highest in revenue and recorded the highest quantity sold.
+However, in 2024, while February saw an increase, July experienced a significant decline, dropping by 84.4% and becoming the second lowest in revenue generation.
+March, April, and May consistently reflected the lowest performance across both revenue and sales.
+Among these, April recorded the lowest revenue, while March had the lowest sales volume.
+Notably, January stood out with the highest growth, showing a remarkable 300% increase, indicating a strong start to the year.

+- **Product-wise:** Shoes, hats, and shirts as the top-selling products by both quantity and revenue.
+However, shirt sales and revenue declined over time.
+While shoes and shirts generated the highest revenues; 34.5% and 27.3% of total revenue repectively and 26.13% and 22.52$ of total sales respectively, hats recorded the highest growth across the year, with a 338% rise.
+Socks, though the lowest-selling product, 2.65 of total revenue and 6.31% of sales, showed growth in both quantity sold and revenue between 2023 and 2024 with 33.3% increase in sales and 433.3% increase in revenue.

+Shoes, hats, and shirts were the top-selling products in both quantity and revenue.
+However, while shoes and shirts contributed the most to total revenue - 34.5% and 27.3%, respectively, and accounted for 26.13% and 22.52% of total sales, shirt sales and revenue declined over time.
+Although socks was the lowest-selling product, contributing only 2.65% of total revenue and 6.31% of total sales, it showed notable improvement between 2023 and 2024, with a 33.3% increase in sales and an impressive 433.3% increase in revenue.

+- **Regional:** The South region emerged as the highest-performing in both sales and revenue generation.
+However, the North and West regions experienced significant growth in both metrics over the years.
+In contrast, the East region was the lowest-performing and recorded a notable decline in revenue generation.
+- Analysis of the complete 2023 dataset revealed a 4.61% decline in Q4 performance.
+Additionally, sales and revenue increased from September to October, followed by a decline in both metrics from November to December.

 ### Recommendation
 - Offer seasonal discounts or campaigns in Q3 to mitigate the annual mid-year sales drop.